xcore/sc_xtcp/doc/slicekit_quickstart/quickstart.rst

 into the xCORE multicore microcontroller.

    #.
 Click on the ``Run`` icon (the white arrow in the green
       circle).
-The debug console window in xTimeComposer should then display the message::
+The debug console window in xTIMEcomposer should then display the message::

        **WELCOME TO THE SIMPLE WEBSERVER DEMO**